Finiteness of CAT(0) group actions: Introduction

-In contrast, remark that the class of geometric actions $\textup{CAT}_0(P_0,r_0,D_0)$ (even restricted to non-singular groups $\Gamma$, possibly with torsion, and to homology manifolds $X$) is not closed with respect to the equivariant, pointed Gromov-Hausdorff convergence, as the limit groups may well be non-discrete.

-Comparing with the classical convergence theorems in Riemannian geometry, the novelty here is that, besides the wider generality of application (metric spaces, bounded packing instead of bounded curvature, torsion allowed) we do not assume any lower bound of the systole or of the injectivity radius, or on the volume, thus allowing convergence to spaces of smaller dimension.
-A last consequence of our description of converging sequences is an isolation result for flats.
-We say that a CAT$(0)$-orbispace $M$ is \emph{flat} if it is isometric to the quotient of a Euclidean space by a crystallographic group $\Gamma$.
-Let $\texttt{Flat}(P_0,r_0,D_0) \subset {\mathcal H}{\mathcal O}\textup{-CAT}_0(P_0, r_0, D_0)$ be the subset made of flat orbispaces.
-Then:

-\begin{corollary}[Flat spaces are isolated] ${}$\\ Assume that the \textup{CAT}$(0)$-homology orbifolds $M_j \in {\mathcal H}{\mathcal O}\textup{-CAT}_0(P_0, r_0, D_0)$ converge to a flat orbispace: then, $M_j$ is flat for $j\gg 1$. \\ As a consequence, $\textup{\texttt{Flat}}(P_0,r_0, D_0)$ is a clopen subset of ${\mathcal H}{\mathcal O}\textup{-CAT}_0(P_0, r_0, D_0)$ with respect to the Gromov-Hausdorff topology, and it is the connected component of the trivial orbispace $M_0=\lbrace \ast \rbrace$. \end{corollary} In particular, this statement holds for any sequence of nonpositively curved Riemannian manifolds with uniformly bounded curvature. {\em {\sc Acknowledgments.} The authors thank P.E.Caprace, S.Gallot and A.Lytchak for many interesting discussions during the preparation of this paper, and D.Semola for pointing us to interesting references.}
+{\em {\sc Acknowledgments.} The authors thank P.E.Caprace, S.Gallot and A.Lytchak for many interesting discussions during the preparation of this paper, and D.Semola for pointing us to interesting references.}

 {\sc Notation.} Throughout the paper, we will adopt the following convention: a letter with the subscript $_0$ will always denote a fixed constant or a universal function depending only on the parameters $P_0,r_0$ and, possibly, on $D_0$.
-For instance, in the above theorems, we used the constants $\sigma_0, s_0, \Delta_0, b_0, I_0$ with this meaning.
+For instance, in the above theorems, we used the constants $\sigma_0, s_0, \Delta_0, b_0$ with this meaning.